-Many of you probably know the feeling of being cold and how that can affect everything else you are doing.
+Many of you probably know the feeling of being cold and how that can affect everything you do.

 A soccer player needs to be fully focused on the soccer game they are in and not have to worry about having cold hands.
 It could be a distraction that prevents them from performing at their peak throughout a game.

-At this point you may be thinking “ok, I get why a player would wear gloves when it’s cold, but I’ve seen soccer players wearing them when it’s warm outside.
+At this point, you may be thinking, “Okay, I get why a player would wear gloves when it’s cold, but I’ve seen soccer players wearing them when it’s warm outside.
 Why is that?”

 Seeing soccer players wearing gloves on a sunny day may be confusing when watching a game.
-And there is no one reason for this, but there are a few common reasons this happens.
+There is no one reason for this, but there are a few common reasons this happens.